 There will be evidence of all types of Mathematical learning in all year groups and the different maths skills that are acquired will be used across the curriculum.
 Wherever possible, mathematics will be linked to real life situations and cross-curricular links will be made.

 We set work that is challenging, motivating and engaging.
-This means that children will always be working at a level of challenge that is appropriate to the End of Year Expectation as set in the National Curriculum 2014.
+This means that children will always be working at a level of challenge that is appropriate to the expectations as set out in the National Curriculum.
 A lesson may frequently not include whole class teaching as all children will need to be taught at their own level through the use of Teaching Assistants, Programmes, games, songs, independent tasks and collaborative activities.

 Marking of pupil work is in line with the policy using ‘green for positive’ and black marking for next steps.
 Feedback in Maths is essential to support and develop understanding and is used to assess and move children’s learning forward.
-Work is marked daily, and often using ‘live marking’, where teachers give pupils instant verbal feedback, so children can see their mistakes, achievements and be challenged by the next steps in their learning.
+Teachers often using ‘live marking’, where adults give pupils instant verbal feedback, so children can see their mistakes, achievements and be challenged by the next steps in their learning.
 In this way, misconceptions are picked up quickly and addressed during that session or by the next session.
 Time is given for children to respond to written marking and consider their own learning, achievements and next steps.

 Provision for children with special needs is made through differentiation, adult support and individual targets.
 Provision for more able learners is offered through mastery and enrichment activities created by teachers for individual learners to deepen and secure their skills.

 Our School Improvement focus for Maths at St George’s this year is multiplication and division facts.
 From Year 1 upwards, multiplication and division facts are vitally important.
 They are a foundation of some of the more challenging concepts in mathematics.